neptune-ai/docs/docs/integrations/pytorch.rst

 Log hyperparameters
 ^^^^^^^^^^^^^^^^^^^
 You can log training and model hyperparameters.
-To do that just pass the parameter dictionary to ``neptune.create_experiment`` method:
+To do that just pass the parameter dictionary to :meth:`~neptune.projects.Project.create_experiment` method:

 .. code-block:: python3

     PARAMS = {'lr':0.005,
               'momentum':0.9,
               'iterations':100}

     optimizer = optim.SGD(model.parameters(), PARAMS['lr'], PARAMS['momentum'])